 new scientific initiatives, technical and practical advancements, and best practices in relevant areas of research, specifically concerning the species involved.

 In large establishments it will be difficult for any one person to be aware of all the issues in all areas of science.
-Ensuring that the most relevant information is available to all will require an appropriate network within the establishment to ensure that all relevant information is collected and disseminated appropriately.
+Ensuring that the most relevant information is available to all will require an appropriate network within the establishment so that all relevant information is collected and disseminated appropriately.
 The individual(s) responsible may concentrate on specific areas e.g. animal husbandry and care, particular animal models, or one individual may act as a central co-ordinator within the establishment.

 It is essential that the relevant individuals are appropriately trained in information search and retrieval and have access to the relevant information sources.